 2. Peggotty and Barkis

-Peggotty is David's nanny, Barkis is David's groom, both of them are ordinary working people, and their combination is very simple.
+Peggotty is David's nanny, and Barkis is David's groom, both of them are ordinary working people, and their combination is very simple.
 Barkis asked David at the beginning whether Miss Peggotty did a good job as reportedly.

 Later, Barkis fell ill in bed and said to David: My good wife, the bread is really as good as the rumors, and it has been very good.
-There is no romance and sweet talk at all in the marriage of the two.
+There is no romance or sweet talk at all in the marriage of the two.
 They are ordinary couples, but they never leave and respect each other.

 After Barkis fell ill, P never left to take care of him, and the husband often found out the few coins, hoping that his wife would not be so struggling.
 In David's view, although this marriage is not brilliant and dramatic, it reveals respect in every stroke.